imbush/blog/_pages/about.md

 title: About Me
 permalink: /about/
 ---
-Welcome!
 My name is Inle Bush.
+I am a chronic overthinker, I overthought this about page.
+I have more questions than answers.
+I present the questions and answers I want you to see in this blog.

-I am an undergraduate studying biology, computer science, and mathematics at Cornell University.
-I'm interested
+I am an undergraduate who gardens, programs, writes proofs, and dissects flies at Cornell University.

-This website is powered by **[fastpages](https://github.com/fastai/fastpages)** [^1].

-[^1]:a blogging platform that natively supports Jupyter notebooks in addition to other formats.
+This website is powered by **[fastpages](https://github.com/fastai/fastpages)** a blogging platform that natively supports Jupyter notebooks in addition to other formats.